 In order to pass the test, it is important to apply rigorous air sealing measures using duct mastic and aluminum foil tapes on all joints, branches, elbows etc. During the test, a blower fan will pressurize the duct system and a total air leakage number will be displayed.
 A duct leakage test can be performed at rough-in before drywall is hung, or at post-construction.
 Performing the test during rough-in is highly recommended so any problem areas can be addressed.

 A certificate will be issued upon completion to present to the city inspector.

-For 2015 IRC code requirements, testing ducts is a requirement for all ducts that have runs through unconditioned spaces such as attics and crawlspaces.
+For 2015 IRC code requirements and other counties outside of Denver, testing ducts is a requirement only for ducts that have runs through unconditioned spaces such as attics and crawlspaces.
 In order to pass the test, ducts can not have more then 4% leakage of total sq footage.
 For example, a 2000 sq foot home is allowed 80 CFM (cubic feet per minute) of air leakage per the 2015 IRC Energy Code.

 Passing The Test